xueyan-site/sdin-react/README.md

 # xueyan-react

-`xueyan-react` is a react package.
+`xueyan-react` is a react application tools for xueyan-typescript-cli.

 - [xueyan-react](#xueyan-react)
   - [Why use it](#why-use-it)